zegetech/zegetech.github.io/_posts/2019-08-22-why-use-json-api-format.md

 ---
 ![Hallway with concrete pillars](/assets/images/blog/{{page.blog-image}}){:.img-responsive .center}

-{:.image-attribution}
-Original Photo by Jace & Afsoon on Unsplash

 {{page.intro}}
 ## What it is
 [**JSON:API**](https://jsonapi.org/format/) specification is exactly what it reads like.
 But just so we're on the same page...
 First, lets decompose the name; JSON - the data format we all know and love(or hate) and API - the lifeblood of today's technology industry.
-The JSON:API specification addresses itself to clients that make JSON requests and the servers that respond to those requests.
+The JSON:API specification dictates request and response formats to clients that make JSON requests and the servers that respond to those requests.

 JSON:API provides a standard structure that makes the different components of a response/request easy to pick out.
-Here's a simplified JSON:API document:
+Here's are two example JSON:API document:
 ``` json
   {
     "data": {